-The present paper focuses on the role of annual hours in determining annual earnings.
-We follow FPVV and first model an individual's annual hours of work.
-This provides estimates of a control function which accounts for the selection bias when estimating the determinants of hourly wages.
-The estimated model of annual hours can also be used to construct counterfactual annual hours.
-Using these estimated hours and wage equations, and exploiting that annual earnings are the product of annual hours and hourly wages, we model annual earnings.
-We employ a nonseparable sample selection model with a censored selection variable based on the approach of Imbens and Newey (2009) and FVV.
-We decompose the changes in real annual earnings into four components via the use of counterfactual earnings distributions.
-The first two, namely the structural and composition effects noted above, are those typically identified in decomposition exercises, although their interpretation is more complicated in a multiple equation setting.
-We also provide two hours effects.
-The first is the extensive effect and captures the role of the work decision on annual earnings and measures how the movement from non employment to positive annual hours worked affects the earnings distribution.
-This is called the selection effect in FPVV as it captures the impact of entering or exiting employment.
-The second is the intensive effect and this captures how changes in the annual hours of those working affects annual earnings.
+To evaluate the sources of changes in earnings inequality we construct counterfactual earnings distributions which exploit that earnings are the product of annual hours and hourly wages.
+We decompose differences across counterfactual distributions into four components.
+The first two are the structural and composition effects identified in wage decomposition exercises, although their interpretation here is more complicated.
+The remaining two are hours effects.
+The extensive effect captures the impact of movement from nonemployment to positive annual hours worked.
+The intensive effect reflects the impact of changes in the annual hours of those working.
+The combined effect of hours can be estimated without imposing a \textquotedblleft rank invariance" assumption, but we employ it to separate the hours effects.